 One problem with eating a high-fat meal is it causes blood vessels to transiently “misbehave.”
 Ideally, you want your blood vessels to open up smoothly to allow blood to flow to the cells and tissues that need it.
 When they don’t, it’s called “endothelial dysfunction.”
 Endothelial dysfunction is a problem strongly linked with heart disease and scary things like heart attacks and strokes.
 If you can get your blood vessels to behave better, you lower your risk for future blood vessels damage and heart disease.
 One reason exercise reduces the risk for heart disease is because it improves endothelial or blood vessel function.

-Moderate versus High-Intensity Exercise for Blood Vessel Health
+Moderate versus High-Intensity Interval Training Exercise for Blood Vessel Health

 Researchers at the University of Exeter in the U.K, looked at the impact moderate-intensity and high-intensity exercise had on endothelial function in healthy adolescents.
 The participants in the study were asked to perform moderate or high-intensity exercise before consuming a fatty milkshake.
 This study showed 25 minutes of moderate-intensity exercise before the fatty treat was enough to keep blood vessels functioning normally, but only 8 minutes of high-intensity, interval exercise was even MORE effective.
 Not only did a HIIT workout prevent adverse changes in blood vessel function, it actually IMPROVED how blood vessels behaved.
 So, before your next cheat meal, make time for a quickie high-intensity interval workout.